hddananjaya/FlaskFire/README.md

 ### ToDo
 * ~~Find a way to change session variables when within the `on_snapshot()` method.~~
-* No need to use sessions.
-Created a socketIo event in client to listen on chatid and send `True` if there are any changes to required clients.
+* ~~No need to use sessions.
+Created a socketIo event in client to listen on chatid and send `True` if there are any changes to required clients.~~
+* Add more features to core

+### Added features
+* Desktop notification when chat is not focused
+* emojis